KyleKinsella/Job-Application-Tracker/README.md

 - [Contributing](#Contributing)
 - [License](#License)

-# What is this project?
+# What is this Project?
 This project is designed to help you keep track of the jobs you’ve applied for - including key details like company, role, application date, and current stage in the hiring process.

 It's meant to be a simple personal tool to stay organized during a job search.